angolo40/GLiNet_managment/README.md

 - Supports only VPN client functions (WireGuard and OpenVPN), not VPN server functions.
 - When using the `start_vpn` command, it refers to the VPN configuration name saved on the system.
 - The script can be executed directly with `./gl_inet.sh`, presenting a dynamic menu, so it can be used without Home Assistant.
+- Each command returns a JSON output for easy readability and manipulation.

 ### Development and Testing